Libera-Chat/libera-chat.github.io/content/_posts/2024-11-22-llm-etiquette.md

 excerpt: Best practices for LLM usage on Libera.Chat.
 ---

+>Update: These guidelines were superseded by [an update to our policies]
+>in 2026.

 Greetings fellow humans!

 For better or for worse, controversially perhaps, we are now immersed in an